Bartloc/daily-coding-problem-python/README.md

 For this tree, for example, the bottom view could be `[0, 1, 3, 6, 8, 9]`.

 Given the root to a binary tree, return its bottom view.

+Problem 216
+This problem was asked by Facebook.

+Given a number in Roman numeral format, convert it to decimal.

+The values of Roman numerals are as follows:

+{
+    'M': 1000,
+    'D': 500,
+    'C': 100,
+    'L': 50,
+    'X': 10,
+    'V': 5,
+    'I': 1
+}
+In addition, note that the Roman numeral system uses subtractive notation for numbers such as IV and XL.

+For the input XIV, for instance, you should return 14.